RichardDeodutt/Deployment-5/README.md

 - JENKINS_JOB_NAME

     - The name of the Build Job or Project Jenkins uses.
+Must contain no spaces or dots.

         Secrets/Variables: